saptarshibasu/azure-study/README.md

   * Federation integration
   * Synchronisation
   * Health Monitoring
+* Azure AD Connect password write back allows writing back the password changes made in the Azure AD to the on-prem Active Directory.
+However, Azure AD Connect syncs the identity from the on-prem AD to Azure AD and not the other way around
 * In Express Settings, the Azure AD Connect installation wizard asks for the following:
   * AD DS Enterprise Administrator credentials
   * Azure AD Global Administrator credentials